 - Review selected readings (about 50 pages);

-The live webinars will run from late March to late May on Fridays from 12–1pm ET.
+The course will run from March 18 to May 20.

-By the time this course adjourns in May, our participants will be able to think smartly and objectively through the big policy issues facing education leaders today and use the background information and extended networks they garner through 50CAN, Fordham, and the members of their cohort to begin forging their own action-oriented path for change.
+By the time the course adjourns, participants will be able to analyze the big policy issues facing education leaders today objectively and use the background information and extended networks they garner through Fordham, 50CAN, and the members of their cohort to begin forging their own action-oriented path for change.

-The application window for the Spring 2015 course is closed.
+The application window for the Spring 2016 course is closed.
+Applications must be received by March 11 in order to be considered.

 Have more specific questions about course design, course participation, course requirements, or anything else?
 Please view the Frequently Asked Questions for more information.
 Still have questions that are unanswered?
 Contact David Griffith at firstname.lastname@example.org.